See that guy walking down the street? A stranger. Never heard of you or your product. Doesn’t care.

 But by now you have an audience that is interested in your product.
-So you can be sure this is something they need.
+So, you can be sure your offers are relevant to them.

-Now, you have to lay it out for them why they need it:
+You need to lay it out for them why they need it and tell them:

 Create a sales pitch that:

-- Addresses and eliminates all objections, anxieties and reservations your potential customers might have.
+- Addresses and eliminates objections, anxieties and reservations your potential customers might have

-- Has a clear call to action that opens the door to a clear, easy and transparent way to make a purchase.
+- Has a clear call to action that opens the door to a clear, easy and transparent way to buy from you

-Present this offer to them as a lead page or as part of your email newsletter, and harvest the reward of your hard work.
+Present this offer to them as a sales page or as part of your email newsletter, and harvest the reward of your hard work.

 Use your website to create a strong relationship with your customers.
 Impress them with your expertise.
 Woo them with your personality.
 Show them that you care.
 Help them reach their goals first, and they will help you reach yours.

-This checklist is designed specifically for solopreneurs and small businesses.
-It will help you identify:
+It’s designed specifically for solopreneurs and small businesses, and will help you identify:

 - what’s missing on your website